pjm4448/lyrics/christian/jehovah-king-of-my-being.md

 Supernatural, all-seeing
 Maker of heaven & earth
 All that I'll ever need
-All that I'll ever needthat I'll ever need
+All that I'll ever need